For most women, the results of a clinical breast exam (CBE) will be good news. The exam will find no signs of breast cancer.

 Learn more about biopsies.

-For women under 30 with a breast lump, follow-up is slightly different because most lumps in this age groupare benign (not cancer).
+For women under 30 with a breast lump, follow-up is slightly different because most lumps in this age group are benign.
 Although ultrasound is usually the first follow-up test, for some women, the first step may be observation.
 This involves re-checking the lump after one to two menstrual periods to see if it goes away (often the case).
 If you are not comfortable waiting, talk to your health care provider or seek a second opinion.

 A mammogram may also be done to check a breast lump.
-And, some women will need a biopsy to check whether or not the lump is breast cancer.
+Some women will need a biopsy to check whether or not the lump is breast cancer.

-Other abnormal findings during a CBE may include:
+Other abnormal findings during a CBE may include (see pictures):